‘Where Every Door Is Open And Every Gift Unlocked.

 Sarah Merison- Foundation Governor

-I have been a member of the governing body since 2004.
-I was elected as a parent governor whilst my daughters were pupils here at Witton Church Walk, hard to believe how the time has flown with both daughters now at university.
-I was Chair of Governors from June 2010 to October 2016, a role which I was honoured to hold and which I found extremely rewarding.
-As my term of office as a parent governor came to an end I was invited to stay as an associate member, so that I could continue to contribute my skills and experience to help our school.
-In March 2020 I was appointed as a Foundation Governor and in June 2021 I was re-elected as Chair of Governors.
+I was elected as a parent governor in 2004 whilst my daughters were pupils at Witton Church Walk and was honoured to hold the role of Chair of Governors from June 2010 to October 2016.
+As my term of office as a parent governor came to an end, I was invited to stay as an associate member, so that I could continue to contribute my skills and experience to help our school.
+In March 2020 I was appointed as a Foundation Governor and was re-elected as Chair of Governors for a second time in June 2021 for a period of a year.

 In my work life I am a children’s librarian and have experience of working in local government which has meant that I have relevant skills and experience which I can bring to my role as a school governor.
-I am fortunate that as a part time worker I can devote a lot of time to helping in school and carrying out my governor role.
-I enjoy attending events, training, special celebrations and worship, but most of all I love working with the children, I help with the school library, with gardening activities and on school’s eco-council which I have been part of since it began.
+I am fortunate that as a part time worker I can devote a lot of time to carrying out my governor role including attending meetings, school events, training, special celebrations and worship.
+I also love working with the children, I help with the school library, with gardening activities and on school’s eco-council which I have been part of since it began.

 Graham Sheen – Foundation Governor